Gamer1120/InteractiveLearner/README.md

-# BayesianClassifier
+# Interactive Learner
-This is our Bayesian Classifier.
+This is our Interactive Learner.
 It was made as an assignment for the Artificial Intelligence course.

 ## Running the classifier on the blogs
 Compile all files, and run src/testing/EmailTester.java.